Ayoub-Elkhaiari/Designing-an-LLM-Based-Application-for-Collaborative-Learning/README.md

 - `arch_prompt.md`: Architecture and prompt design details
 - `concept.md`: Conceptual framework and pedagogical approach
 - `Hybrid/`, `No_RAG/`, `RAG/`: Sample interaction results for each approach (prompts, results)
+- `Sherin Thomas, Sudhanshu Passi - PyTorch Deep Learning Hands-On_ Build CNNs, RNNs, GANs, reinforcement learning, and more, quickly and easily (2019, Packt Publishing).pdf`: used as a course material in RAG systems.

 ## 🔬 Research Context